Equipment

 • Ripped jeans/trousers.

 • Lightweight fleece or hoody.
+The exception is a motorcycle hoodie containing protection and amour.

 • No gloves or ski gloves.